indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Virus Scanning using QHPSI

 A large fraction of today’s emails is infected by a virus or a worm.
-It is necessary to recognize those malicious emails as soon as possible already in the DATA phase of the SMTP conversation and to reject them.
+It is necessary to recognize those malicious emails, as soon as possible, in the DATA phase of the SMTP conversation and reject them.

 When you use IndiMail, it is ultimately [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) which is responsible for queueing your messages. [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) stores the message component of queued mails (captured duing DATA phase of the SMTP conversation) under the mess subdirectory.